2018 National Premier Leagues

-The 2018 National Premier Leagues was the sixth season of the Australian National Premier Leagues football competition.
+The 2018 National Premier Leagues was the sixth season of the Australian National Premier Leagues soccer competition.
 The league competition was played amongst eight separate divisions, divided by FFA state and territory member federations.
 The divisions are ACT, NSW, Northern NSW, Queensland, South Australia, Tasmania, Victoria and Western Australia.
 The winners of each respective divisional league competed in a finals playoff tournament at season end, culminating in a Grand Final.

 Campbelltown City were crowned National Premier Leagues Champions and qualified directly for the 2019 FFA Cup Round of 32.